 But what if movement hurts?

 One woman I was recently working with was so fearful of squatting because of the worry she was going to make her knees worse.
-After using the suspension straps like in the video above, she was actually able to squat without pain!
+After using the suspension straps like in the video above, she was actually able to squat without pain for the first time in years!

 Check out my favorite set here.